canonical/praecepta/getting-started.md

 # Introduction to Vale rule development

-The goal of this guide is to provide pointers and distil existing resources for anyone who is new to Vale rules.
-While it is not an in-depth tutorial, it aims to accompany you through installing and understanding Vale enough to create your first rules.
+The goal of this guide is to curate existing resources and provide pointers for anyone who is new to Vale rules.
+While it is not an in-depth tutorial, it aims to help you through installing and understanding Vale enough to create your first rules.

 ## Overview
 * [Install the Vale CLI tool](#install-the-vale-cli-tool)